 And the third and final set-meal is the new ‘Pinto’ three-dish set meal for one which comes served in an authentic wooden three-tiered carry-stack (called a pinto), similar to those that are used to keep meals hot when visiting temples, etc. The dishes combine Thai and International flavours and each one is a collaboration of the talents of both chefs.
 Yet another novel idea that makes the dining experience that bit more interesting – and memorable!

-And Poppies is a great place to go for lunch too, as it has a completely separate luncheon menu with the emphasis on ‘lighter’ cuisine, such as exotic fresh salads, pastas and Thai favourites.
+Plus every Saturday it’s ‘Thai Night’, when there’s live entertainment in the form of a bamboo-instrument orchestra and Thai dancing (there’s also a small ‘market’ where local artisans display and trade their homemade arts & crafts).
+And you might like to note that Poppies is a great place to go for lunch too, as it has a completely separate luncheon menu with the emphasis on ‘lighter’ cuisine, such as exotic fresh salads, pastas and Thai favourites.

-Poppies is open for lunch from 12:00 noon to 5:00 pm, and for dinner from 5:00 pm (kitchen closes at 10:30 pm)
+Poppies is open for lunch from 12:00 noon and for dinner from 6:00 pm.

-Poppies for reservations and further information telephone +66 (0) 7742 2419
+For reservations and further information, telephone 0 7742 2419